The Average Cost for Replacing a CV Axle Is $809 to $1,074 Depending if You Go to the Mechanic or DIY.

 What Is a CV Axle?

 The axle is what connects your transmission to the drive wheels, enabling them to propel your car.
 “CV” stands for “constant velocity.”
 A CV axle contains CV joints, which enable the front wheels to turn from side to side while sending power to the wheels.
-These joints are inside the large rubber boots you see, which keep them protected from the elements.
 Sometimes rear or all-wheel-drive cars use CV axles in the back as well, since they also allow the wheels to move up and down freely with the suspension.
 CV joints wear out over time, which means the CV axle needs occasional replacement.

 What Does Replacing a CV Axle Include?